Our terms and conditions

 5.1 Time Etc is confident that it has exercised a reasonable level of due diligence in screening and selecting its Freelancers.
 But Time Etc undertakes a wide range of Briefs for a wide range of clients, using a wide range of Freelancers,.
 Work on the Briefs is provided by Freelancers, who are not employed in your business day to day, and who will inevitably have a subjective assessment of the best way to carry out the Brief.
 Time Etc cannot and does not guarantee that all Work will be 100% error-free or comprehensive.

 (a) the Services will meet the Client's requirements;

 (b) the Website will be uninterrupted in its availability, timely, secure, or error-free;

 (c) the Work will be error-free or comprehensive;

-(d) the Client Property and Confidential Information will be 100% secure against unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to, personal data, despite Time Etc taking appropriate technical and organisational measures intended to ensure such security; or
+(e) the Client Material and Confidential Information will be 100% secure against unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to, personal data, despite Time Etc taking appropriate technical and organisational measures intended to ensure such security; or

 5.3 No advice or information, whether oral or written, obtained by Client from Time Etc (including from any Freelancer) shall operate to create any warranty not expressly stated in these Terms.